vijayvulava/czs/_sources/52WaterBalanceImpacts.md

 \end{align}
 ```

-In this context, let \( P \) represent the precipitation measured at a gauge \( i \), \( n \) denote the total number of gauges, and \( w \) signify the weight assigned to each gauge.
+In this context, let $P$ represent the precipitation measured at a gauge $i$, $n$ denote the total number of gauges, and $w$ signify the weight assigned to each gauge.
 The most common methods for estimating the spatial average from multiple gauges involve assigning weights to the gauges.
 For instance, we could calculate a direct average of all the gauges.
 In this case, each gauge is assigned an equal weight.
-If \( n = 3 \), each gauge would receive a weight of \(\frac{1}{3}\).
-This approach is equivalent to summing all the measurements \( P \) and dividing by the total number of gauges.
+If $n = 3$, each gauge would receive a weight of $\frac{1}{3}$.
+This approach is equivalent to summing all the measurements $P$ and dividing by the total number of gauges.

 However, a significant drawback of the direct averaging method is that it assumes the gauges are positioned in a manner that adequately captures the actual spatial variability of precipitation.
 For example, in mountainous regions, precipitation is often greater at higher elevations within a watershed.
 If all the gauges are located at high elevations, this method could overestimate the average precipitation.
 Conversely, suppose the gauges are distributed throughout the watershed in a way that accurately reflects the relationship between precipitation and elevation.
 In that case, the direct average will yield a more reliable estimate.